Inventory Structure

 Archive

-When a role or group disappears from PIM (removed, offboarded, or renamed to a new slug), its inventory folder is not deleted.
-It is moved to inventory/archive/{workload}/{slug}_{date}:
+When a role or group disappears from PIM (removed, offboarded, or renamed to a different slug), its inventory folder is not deleted.
+PIM Monitor moves it to inventory/archive/{workload}/{slug}_{date}:

 inventory/archive/